dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 <xref:Microsoft.AspNetCore.Components.ComponentBase.SetParametersAsync%2A> sets parameters supplied by the component's parent in the render tree or from route parameters.
 By overriding the method, developer code can interact directly with the <xref:Microsoft.AspNetCore.Components.ParameterView>'s parameters.

-In the following example:

-* `Param` in the route template (`/setparametersasync-example/{Param?}`) is case sensitive and matches the name of the parameter.
-* <xref:Microsoft.AspNetCore.Components.ParameterView.TryGetValue%2A?displayProperty=nameWithType> assigns the `Param` parameter's value to `value` if parsing a route parameter for `Param` is successful.
+In the following example, <xref:Microsoft.AspNetCore.Components.ParameterView.TryGetValue%2A?displayProperty=nameWithType> assigns the `Param` parameter's value to `value` if parsing a route parameter for `Param` is successful.
 When `value` isn't `null`, the value is displayed by the component.

+Although [route parameter matching is case insensitive](xref:blazor/fundamentals/routing#route-parameters), <xref:Microsoft.AspNetCore.Components.ParameterView.TryGetValue%2A> only matches case sensitive parameter names in the route template.
+The following example is required to use `/{Param?}`, not `/{param?}`, in order to get the value.
+If `/{param?}` is used in this scenario, <xref:Microsoft.AspNetCore.Components.ParameterView.TryGetValue%2A> returns `false` and `message` isn't set to either string.

 `Pages/SetParametersAsyncExample.razor`: